-Checking and lubricating the centerstand and sidestand
+Checking and lubricating the sidestand

-The operation of the centerstand and sidestand should be checked before each ride, and the pivots and metal-to-metal contact surfaces should be lubricated if necessary.
+The operation of the sidestand should be checked before each ride, and the sidestand pivot and metal-to-metal contact surfaces should be lubricated if necessary.

-If the centerstand or sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.
-Otherwise, the centerstand or sidestand could contact the ground and distract the operator, resulting in a possible loss of control.
+If the sidestand does not move up and down smoothly, have a Yamaha dealer check or repair it.
+Otherwise, the sidestand could contact the ground and distract the operator, resulting in a possible loss of control.

 Recommended lubricant: Lithium-soap-based grease